Cycletourer logo

 Taking Bikes on Ferries

-Our experiences have mainly been with the DFDS, Stenaline and Smyril line ferries that operate out of Harwich, Fishguard and Scrabster.
-We have also used some of the ferries that link between Denmark, Sweden and Norway, and have found that they are all very similar in the way they work.
+Our experiences with ferries have mainly been with the continental operators DFDS, Stenaline and we have also used some of the ferries that link between Denmark, Sweden and Norway, and have found that they are all very similar in the way they work.

 When you book your ferry you must state that you have a cycle, even if there is no charge for cycles as the cycles may need a boarding card.
 I know this may seem funny but at Esbjerg we got slightly delayed because our tickets only showed one cycle and we had two, it was easily sorted at the main terminal check-in desk but it was a bit of a pain.